 Acknowledging power and privilege has fundamental implications for how we, as anti-authoritarians, understand effective 'resistance' and true 'radicalism.'
 It raises thorny questions.
-Thus, as we grapple with these issues, the supposed converse - dreaded 'reformism' - is kicked around contentiously.
+Thus, as we grapple with these issues, the supposed converse dreaded 'reformism' - is kicked around contentiously.
 If we're not careful, it threatens to delimit rather than illuminate our discussions.
 And of course closely connected here is the question of the 'purist anarchist,' to which sasha ties particular importance.
 While I dispute its special significance, I'll accept it as useful entry point.

 First I should be perfectly clear: I use 'purist anarchist' in a completely pejorative sense, but not unthinkingly.
 Indeed, sasha nicely encapsulates this term as "a morality that tries to keep anarchism pure and separate from certain tactics or from working with certain groups for the sake of purity."
 For him, however, there is a sharp split between this "morality" (a "thou shalt not") and an "anarchist ethics."
 "As an ethics," sasha notes, "[anarchism] is both a way of living and a way of relating to others: how can we come together - combine - in a fashion that doesn't restrict, limit and suppress the desire, creativity and active power of each other?"
-In his view, then, an anarchist morality is counterproductive while an anarchist ethics is vital to our work.

-some efforts toward reform are compatible with long-term struggles against systems of power, as I have argued.
+In his view, then, an anar[reformists] towards intermediate aims, while always remaining clear as to how such aims tally with our ultimate goals."
+This is the traditional anarchist line, and I basically agree with it.
+Indeed, it implies that some efforts toward reform are compatible with long-term struggles against systems of power, as I have argued.
 Moreover, in my understanding, it recognizes the importance of articulating - "remaining clear" about - the anti-authoritarian, anti-capitalist, anti-sexist, anti-racist politics that we bring to our work, which is critical for broadening and strengthening movements.